Mickekofi/Ucam/README.md

 ---

-## How Schools Use This System (Step-by-Step for Non-Technical Users)
+## How Schools Use This System Step by Step for Non-Technical Users

 This guide explains how **students**, **department admins**, and **super admins** can use the system — no IT skills needed.